Rahul-Soral/Data-Analytics/README.md

 # Data-Analytics
-This repository contains all the projects regarding power bi, excel, SQL, Python
+This repository contains my Excel project and its details.